yy0234/temptMeasure/README.md

 https://codesandbox.io/s/temptmeasure-forked-fo6wnc?file=/index.js

-To run the program in codesandbox (may need to have a codesandbox account)
+To run the program in codesandbox (need to have a codesandbox account)

 1. fork the program
 2. add a new Terminal